tidyverse/tidyverse.org/content/blog/dbplyr-2-0-0/index.md

     </div>

 -   Subqueries no longer include an `ORDER BY` clause.
-This is not part of the formal SQL specification so has very limited support across databases.
+This is not part of the formal SQL specification so it has very limited support across databases.
 Now such queries generate a warning suggesting that you move your [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) call later in the pipeline.

     <div class="highlight">